ladybug-tools/honeybee-primer/text/components/Custom_Ground.md

 Honeybee Rooms which will have their Face boundary conditions set based on their spatial relation to the _ground geometry below.
 * ##### ground [Required]
 Rhino Breps or Meshes that represent the Ground.
+* ##### reset
+A Boolean to note whether the _ground geometry simply adds additional ground boundary conditions to the _rooms (False) or it resets all existing ground boundary conditions to only exist at or below the _ground geometry (True).
+(Default: False).

 #### Outputs
 * ##### rooms